If you're seeing this message, it means we're having trouble loading external resources on our website.

 • Independent observations within each sample*.

-*If we're sampling without replacement, this formula will actually overestimate the standard deviation, but it's extremely close to correct as long as each sample is less than 10, percent of its population.
+*If we're sampling without replacement, this formula will actually overestimate the standard deviation, but it's extremely close to correct as long as each sample is less than 10% of its population.

 Let's try applying these ideas to a few examples and see if we can use them to calculate some probabilities.